Màiri Mhòr nan Òran

-Mary MacPherson (née MacDonald), known as Màiri Mhòr nan Òran (English: Great Mary of the Songs) or simply Màiri Mhòr (10 March 1821 – 7 November 1898), was a Scottish Gaelic poet from the Isle of Skye, whose work focused on the Highland Clearances and the land struggle.
-Although she could read her own work when written she could not write it in Gaelic.
-She retained her songs and poems in her memory until others wrote them down for publication.
-She often referred to herself as Màiri Nighean Iain Bhàin (Mary, daughter of fair haired John), the name by which she would have been known in the Skye of her childhood.
+Mary MacPherson (née MacDonald), known as Màiri Mhòr nan Òran (English: Great Mary of the Songs) or simply Màiri Mhòr (10 March 1821 – 7 November 1898), was a Scottish Gaelic poet from the Isle of Skye, whose contribution to Scottish Gaelic literature is focused heavily upon the Highland Clearances and the Crofters War; the Highland Land League's campaigns of rent strikes and other forms of direct action.
+Although she could read her own work when it was written down, she could not write it down herself.
+She retained her songs and poems in her memory and eventually dictated them to others, who wrote them down for publication.
+She often referred to herself as Màiri Nighean Iain Bhàin (Mary, daughter of fair haired John), the name by which she would have been known as a child in Skye.

 Life

 Mary MacDonald was born at Skeabost, Isle of Skye, in 1821 to John Macdonald and Flora MacInnes.
 She moved to Inverness in 1844 where she married shoemaker Isaac MacPherson on 11 November 1847.
 She and Isaac had five children who lived to maturity.
-Following the death of her husband in 1871, Mairi Mhòr took employment as a domestic servant with the family of an army officer.
+Following the death of her husband in 1871, Mairi Mhòr took employment as a domestic servant with the family of a British Army officer.
 She was accused of stealing clothes belonging to the officer's wife, who had just died of typhoid, and sentenced to 40 days imprisonment.
 All court documents relating to the case appear to have been lost and it is unclear exactly what happened.
 It is often claimed that another servant with a grudge against her planted the stolen clothes in Mairi Mhòr's box.
 She protested her innocence for the rest of her life and was almost universally believed by the Gaelic speaking community.
-At the time of her trial she was supported by John Murdoch, campaigning journalist and founder of The Highlander.
+At the time of her trial, she was supported by John Murdoch, campaigning journalist and founder of The Highlander.
 Charles Fraser-Mackintosh, Inverness solicitor and politician, is also said to have acted on her behalf, but it is unclear in what capacity.
 This marks the start of a friendship between the poet and the politician that lasted for the rest of her life.
 Her brush with the law and the feeling it aroused is recorded in Tha mi sgìth de luchd na Beurla (I'm tired of the English speakers).
 She said that the humiliation (tàmailt) she endured brought her muse to life.